Shabbar10/PySide-Whiteboard/README.md

 - Have pages within a single whiteboard
 - Give access to users (Google Drive-esque)
 <br>
-- Have users working on the same whiteboard from different PCs In this, have a main server as a UDP server, then connect to main server using QUDPSocket from the clients.
+- Have users working on the same whiteboard from different PCs <br>
+  In this, have a main server as a UDP server, then connect to main server using QUDPSocket from the clients.
   Have redis store temporary info for sessions i.e. host and clients etc